mcneilco/acas/README.md

 ## Pulling down changes from Master to Branch

-This is for when you want to merge all the changes that have been made in the master branch, down to your customer branch
+This is for when you want to merge all the changes that have been made in the master branch, down to your customer branch.

+The overall idea is that you are taking all your current branch commits and placing them on top of a new master checkout.
+This is what git calls "rebasing"

+There is a way to undo this so don't worry so much (see undoing rebase below)!

+Workflow:

+...starting in your branch...

-    git checkout -b host3.labsynch.com
+    git checkout host3.labsynch.com

 ...make some changes...
 ...notice master has been updated...
-...commit changes to develop...
+...commit changes to host3.labsynch.com...

     git checkout master
     git pull

-...bring those changes back into develop...
+...bring those changes back into host3.labsynch.com...

     git checkout host3.labsynch.com
     git rebase master

-...make some more changes...
-...commit them to develop...
-...merge them into master...

-    git checkout master
+... commit your current changes to your branch...

-    git pull
+    git push origin host3.labsynch.com...
-    git merge develop

 ## Sites using Hashify Editor